How do I record a cash advance?

 Step 3: Record purchases made from the cash advance

-Note: Petty cash expenditure purchases are subject to the usual receipt checks and approvals (if applicable and turned on).
+Note: Petty Cash expenditure purchases are subject to the usual receipt checks and approvals if applicable and turned on.
+Learn more about how to customise approvals within ExpensePlus.

 Step 4: Transfer any residual balance from the cash advance after the project has ended

-Once the project has been completed, there will likely be a residual balance in the cash advance which needs to be deposited back into your main bank account, or wherever the initial cash advance came from.
-You should only choose one of the options below.
+Once the project has been completed, there will likely be a residual balance in the cash advance that needs to be deposited back into your main bank account, or wherever the initial cash advance came from.
+You should choose one of the options below.

 Important: this residual sum already belongs to your organisation, so you are not recording income at this stage - it is simply a transfer of money between your accounts.
 If choosing option 1 or 2 below, you may wish to double check the transfer has not been coded as a named donation.